Eclipse e4 notes. Just some notes about Eclipse 4 for my personal use.

 ./eclipse -vmargs -Dswt.autoScale=200

-By default, Windows only supports scaling factors of 100%, e.g. 1x, 2x,etc. You can instruct the scaling enging to support steps of 25 with the following parameter
+By default, Windows only supports scaling factors of 100% (e.g., 1x, 2x, etc.).
+You can instruct the scaling engine to support steps of 25 with the following parameter

 ./eclipse -vmargs -Dswt.autoScale=quarter

-On Windows 7, there’s no good way to test this other than using the Display control panel to choose a percentage or set a custom text size (DPI), and then logging out.
+On Windows 7, there is no good way to test this other than using the Display control panel to choose a percentage or set a custom text size (DPI), and then logging out.

 3. Providing HDPI images in your plug-in

-Your 16x16 pixel icon would be the default and your 32x32 pixel icon would be picked on HDPI displays.
+Your 16×16 pixel icon will be used by default, while the 32×32 pixel icon will appear on HDPI displays.

 For example: